Iceland car rental Show menu

 Distance from Reykjavik: 126 km

-A unique number of spring waterfalls that run from the lava in the West of Iceland, just over 2 hours drive north of Iceland.
-It’s a magnificent waterfall that differs from so many others in the world and is more a collection of lots of small falls that make picturesque falls.
+A unique number of spring waterfalls run from the lava in the West of Iceland, just over a 2-hour drive north of Iceland.
+It’s a magnificent waterfall that differs from so many others in the world and is more of a collection of lots of small falls that make a picturesque sight.
 The lava fields in the area surrounding these waterfalls are renowned for their many hidden caves, including the country’s longest cave, Víðgelmir.

-It has easy access from the parking spot and it also sits right next to Barnafoss waterfall, another dramatic fall that you can visit while you are there.
+It has easy access from the parking lot, and it also sits right next to Barnafoss waterfall, another dramatic fall that you can visit while you are there.

 Hraunfossar spring waterfalls in West Iceland